 - Explore whether adding an insurance rider is right for you

-While insurance is never a fun thing to talk about and waiting to speak to an insurance customer representative on the phone can really test a person’s patience, remember the end game: your future family.
+While insurance is never a fun thing to talk about and waiting to speak to an insurance customer representative on the phone can really test a person’s patience, remember the end goal: your future family.
 The work you're doing now will all be worth it!